 Best practices for protecting against security breaches

 Protect your connection.
 Avoid public wifi at all costs.
-Public wifi is precisely that — public.
+Public wifi is precisely that—public.
 It is shared and vulnerable to interlopers wanting to access personal information.
-There are safer alternatives such as a virtual private network (VPN) or tethering.
+There are safer alternatives, such as a virtual private network (VPN) or tethering.
 A VPN connection is a secure connection between you and the internet.
 Through the VPN, data traffic is routed through an encrypted virtual tunnel.
-Device tethering means connecting a smartphone to another device (such as a laptop or tablet) so that the device can use the phone’s internet connection to get online.
+Device tethering means connecting a smartphone to another device (such as a laptop or tablet) so the device can use the phone’s internet connection to get online.

 Update, update, update.
 It may be an annoyance to see constant update notifications across your phone, tablet, and desktop, but they are critical to your devices’ security health.
 Software providers release updates frequently that include patches and bug fixes.
 Regularly update devices and internet browsers.
 Updating can be as simple as restarting the browser.